Relaxed JSON parsing in go

 consisting of arrays with thousands of elements.
 The schema of the JSON was not

-formally typed on the server-side, but on the client side, using go struct
+formally typed on the server-side, but on the client side, using go structs

 with JSON annoations.
 That worked as long as the server returned the data in